netxms/netxms-doc/admin/rest-api.rst

      -
    * - localNetworks
      - String[]
-     - VPN networks IP adress
+     - VPN networks IP address. remoteNetworks should be provided in the same request.
    * - remoteNetworks
      - String[]
-     - VPN networks IP adress
+     - VPN networks IP address. localNetworks should be provided in the same request.
    * - postalAddress
      - :ref:`PostalAddress<postal-address-fields>`
      -